 Use the Ten Essentials packing list — a tried and true list of the top ten things you’ll want to carry with you that applies for hikes and backpacking.
 The Ten Essentials cover everything from food and water to navigation tools, first aid, and other safety items.
 Remember that you can use this list as a guide to choosing day hiking gear for beginner hikers, and simply tailor it to whatever you’re doing.

-A properly-fitting backpack means even weight distribution, comfort and greater functionality overall, and it’s definitely something you want to get right as a beginner backpacker.
+A properly-fitting backpack means even weight distribution, comfort, and greater functionality overall, and it’s definitely something you want to get right as a beginner backpacker.
 You’ll also want to factor in the length of your trip, climate, and activities you’re doing to know which pack is the best one for you.
-There’s a lot of options out there, luckily we’ve got a guide on How to Choose a Backpacking Pack to help you figure it out.
+There’s a lot of options out there, luckily we’ve got a guide to the Best Backpacking Packs & How to Choose The Best One to help you figure it out.

 Although this is a big-ticket item, choosing the right backpacking tent is crucial to having a good trip.
 Your tent will take a good beating in the elements so you don’t have to!
 When selecting the right one, keep in mind that a good tent should be lightweight, durable, weather-proof, and easy to set up or break down.
 Stick around 3-4 pounds and practice both setting up and packing it down before you spend your first night outside.
-Use our guide on How to Choose a Tent for Backpacking to narrow down what you want.
+Use our guide to the Best Backpacking Tents to narrow down what you want.
 Currently, I’m using REI’s Quarter Dome SL 2 Tent.

 The best option when choosing a sleeping bag for backpacking is a lightweight mummy shape or semi-rectangular shaped sleeping bag.
 Like sleeping pads, a warm insulated sleeping bag is super important for staying comfortable outside.
 Go for a 3-season sleeping bag that can be insulated even more in colder temps or unzipped for airflow when it’s warm.
 The type of insulation (down or synthetic) and additional features are up to you.
-Use this guide for some more tips on how to choose a sleeping bag for backpacking.
+Use this guide to the Best Sleeping Bags for Backpacking with tips on how to choose the right one for you.